oktadev/spring-boot-ionic-example/TUTORIAL.md

 ## Ionic App

-Install Ionic and Cordova using npm: `yarn global add cordova ionic`
+Install Ionic and Cordova: `yarn global add cordova ionic`

 From a terminal window, create a new application using the following command: